Engineers' Society of Western Pennsylvania

 Session Chair: Denney Eames, WaterTectonics, Everett, WA

-Discussion Leader: Rena Bae, Stantec, Charlotte, NC
+Discussion Leader: Rena Bae, P.E., Stantec, Charlotte, NC

 Time: 1:15 – 5:00 PM